LiveIntent/live-connect/CONFIGURATION_OPTIONS.md

 ##### `identityResolutionConfig.ajaxTimeout` [Optional, HasDefault]
 By default, 1000 milliseconds.
-This configuration parameter the maximum duration of a call to the IdentityResolution endpoint, after which the callback passed to the `resolve` function will be invoked.
+This configuration parameter sets the maximum duration of a call to the IdentityResolution endpoint, after which the callback passed to the `resolve` function will be invoked.
 Example:
 ```javascript
 {